 - Divide the cake batter in to the 2 8" cake pans and bake in the oven for roughly 45-60 minutes.
 Every oven is different so keep an eye on your cake.
 You will know it's done when a toothpick is inserted in to the center and comes out clean.
 Let cool completely before frosting.

 - To make the frosting: To a kitchen aid stand mixer, add vegan butter and nutella and mix with the whisk attachment until creamy.
 Add in powdered sugar, 1 cup at a time, and keep whisking on medium speed.
 Next, add the cocoa powder, keep whisking.
 Add in the vanilla extract.
-Now, add in the non-dairy milk, 1 tbsp at a time, until your frosting is smooth and creamy.
+Now, add in the non-dairy milk, 1 tablespoon at a time, until your frosting is smooth and creamy.

 - To roast the hazelnuts: At 350F, roast hazelnuts for 7-9 minutes until they are darker in color.
 After roasting, chop hazelnuts in to very small pieces.